-- Each year in the United States, on average 50,000 adults die from vaccine-preventable diseases or their complications - Pneumonia and influenza together are the seventh leading cause of death among older adults - An estimated 36,000 people in the United States die each year from influenza-related complications.
+- Each year in the United States, on average 50,000 adults die from vaccine-preventable diseases or their complications - Pneumonia and influenza together are among the leading causes of death among adults over age 65 in the United States - An estimated 36,000 people in the United States die each year from influenza-related complications.
 More than 90 percent of deaths occur in persons 65 and older - In the United States an estimated 1.25 million people are chronically infected with the hepatitis B virus and can infect household members and sexual partners - Hepatitis A is 1,000 times more common than cholera and 100 times more common than typhoid among international travelers - There are about 1 million cases of shingles diagnosed annually in the United States, and about half of the cases are in those 60 years of age and older - At least 50 percent of sexually active men and women acquire human papillomavirus (HPV) infection at some point in their lives.
 By age 50, at least 80 percent of women will have acquired genital HPV infection.
 About 6.2 million Americans get a new genital HPV infection each year - In the United States, as many as 7 million women of childbearing age are susceptible to rubella which can lead to birth defects such as deafness, cataracts, and mental retardation - Almost one third of reported pertussis cases are in adults

-For more information visit the Georgia Immunization Program Website www.health.state.ga.us/programs/immunization or call 404-657-3158
+For more information visit the Georgia Immunization Program website http://dph.georgia.gov/immunization-section or call 404-657-3158